-Both children and adults will get hours of enjoyment from this COBI British SAS Figure Set (2036) .
+Both adults and military brick enthusiasts will get hours of enjoyment from this COBI British SAS Figure Set (2036) .
 Whether you are buying to display or play, Cobi Brick sets will not disappoint.
 Ships quickly from Billings, MT USA with tracking number.

 Also consider the COBI German Afrika Korps Figure Set here.

 The Special Air Service was a unit of the British Army during the Second World War that was formed in July 1941 by David Stirling and originally called “L” Detachment, Special Air Service Brigade—the “L” designation and Air Service name being a tie-in to a British disinformation campaign, trying to deceive the Axis into thinking there was a paratrooper regiment with numerous units operating in the area (the real SAS would “prove” to the Axis that the fake one existed).
 It was conceived as a commando force to operate behind enemy lines in the North African Campaign and initially consisted of five officers and 60 other ranks.
 Its first mission, in November 1941, was a parachute drop in support of the Operation Crusader offensive.
 Due to German resistance and adverse weather conditions, the mission was a disaster; 22 men, a third of the unit, were killed or captured.
 Its second mission was a major success.
 Transported by the Long Range Desert Group, it attacked three airfields in Libya, destroying 60 aircraft with the loss of 2 men and 3 jeeps.
 In September 1942, it was renamed 1st SAS, consisting at that time of four British squadrons, one Free French, one Greek, and the Folboat Section.